HHS/meshrdf/descriptors.md

 ###SPARQL - Descriptor Relations

-The RDF output above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>, after substituting the current values for the name of the graph and so forth:
+The RDF output above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>.

 ```sparql